 10. Androids

 Blurring the line between human and machine, androids are something straight from science fiction.
-They mimic the movements of humans and have their own distinct personalities and faces.
-Hiroshi Iguroid is one of the most famous designers of these lifelike robots and is renowned for creating a doppelganger of himself.
-He works in the hopes of eventually creating robots that are fully self-conscious.
-One of his creations, Erica Aoi, works as a news announcer for Nippon Television Network.
-She cracks jokes, reports the news, and is even scheduled to star in an upcoming science fiction movie.
+Robots from Japan, like these, mimic human movements and have their distinct personalities and faces.
+Hiroshi Ishiguro is one of the most famous designers of these lifelike robots and is renowned for creating a doppelganger of himself.
+He works in the hope of eventually creating robots that are fully self-conscious.

 What do you think about these robots in Japan?
 There are continuous debates and discussions about the use of robots in our lives, but there is no argument that having robots in our lives has brought countless benefits.

-Stay tuned for more information about Japan travel, Japanese culture, moving to Japan, living in Japan, Japanese language and more.
+Stay tuned to Flip Japan Guide for more information about Japan travel, Japanese culture, moving to Japan, living in Japan, Japanese language, and more.